tbondois/magedevtoolbar-tb/README.md

 * Insert in database table `sheep_debug_report_info` only if ?dbdebug=1 (see more information below)

-* the dev toolbar now don't display a useless header
+* The dev toolbar now don't display a useless header

 * Look for `@fixes` to see all my changes